back to Health Tips

 The turpentine used must be natural turpentine from pine trees, pure and no other ingredients added.
 I use the Diamond G Forest Products Brand.

 Turpentine has come into the daylight again by Dr. Jennifer Daniels (MD), who used it to treat her health problems.
 Since then, she has been publishing the use of turpentine for healing, and has given several interviews.
 She uses maximum one teaspoon on three sugar cubes, once a week.
 You can find her interviews on YouTube.
+A transcript of a good radio interview with Daniels can be found at One Radio Network.

 Other people have used different doses and different frequencies.
 Some have taken it on a daily bases with one or two days off every five or six days.
 It is suggested to start with a very low dose and work up from there.
 I started with two drops, and added two drops a day until I got at forty drops (=about half a teaspoon) a day, what I considered to be enough for me.
 My symptoms cleared up quickly.
 Every weekend I took one or two days off.
 I did not take it with sugar cubes, but with my cereal in order to dilute even more.